Master of Science in Engineering Management, Concentration in Manufacturing Online

 • Completed online application

-• Nonrefundable application fee of $55
+• Nonrefundable application fee of $55 ($90 for international*)

 • Baccalaureate degree in engineering, computer science, physics, technology, or a closely related field from a regionally accredited university